 The School for Children’s student body includes a broad spectrum of social, economic, cultural, and ethnic groups.
 The School for Children believes that economic diversity enriches the educational opportunity for all families, and participation of a wide range of families is critical to the health of the school.
 Because we regard socioeconomic diversity as a core educational value, the School for Children dedicates a significant portion of our annual operating budget to support our Financial Aid budget.

-The Bank Street School for Children considers a family’s investment in their child’s future is one of the best investments a family can make.
+The Bank Street School for Children considers a family’s investment in their child’s future as one of the best investments a family can make.
 Therefore, we expect parents to give their children’s education a very high priority in their financial planning.
 The School for Children’s financial aid awards are based on the demonstrated financial need of a family.
-Because we are determined to make the School for Children’s education accessible to families from a wide range of economic backgrounds, last year, the School for Children awarded approximately $2.8 million in need-based financial aid to families with a demonstrated need; approximately 30% of our families are receiving awards.
+Because we are determined to make the School for Children’s education accessible to families from a wide range of economic backgrounds, last year, the School for Children awarded approximately $3 million in need-based financial aid to families with a demonstrated need; approximately 30% of our families are receiving awards.

 Financial Aid Procedure